 When a child faces discrimination, does the child’s right to sue depend on whether a parent takes prompt action, or may the child wait until adulthood and sue then?
 On March 10, 2020, in oral arguments before the Pennsylvania Supreme Court, Dave Berney, Esq., argued that the limitations period must stop for minors facing discrimination [...]

-About Kevin GolembiewskiThis author has not yet filled in any details.
+About Robin LippThis author has not yet filled in any details.

-So far Kevin Golembiewski has created 29 blog entries.
+So far Robin Lipp has created 79 blog entries.

-Many special education students miss school from time to time.
+The Problem According to national statistics, students with disabilities miss more school than their non-disabled peers.
 Students with autism, anxiety, or PTSD may engage in school-avoidance behaviors.
-Students who have been bullied because of their disabilities may stay home out of fear for their safety.
-And other students might simply suffer illnesses that require them to miss school.
-In the School [...]
+Students who have been bullied may stay home out of fear for their safety.
+Other students might simply suffer illnesses that require them to miss school.
+Parents of [...]